James-TR/umad/WRITING_DISTILLERS.md

 The interface is super simple:

+* You subclass the Distiller class
-* You provide a callable named `blobify`
+* Your class implements a method named `blobify`
+* When called, `blobify` (usually) inspects `self.url` then gets to work
-* It's called with a single argument, a URL to the thing/s to be indexed.
-This is opaque and may have a bogus schema and everything.
-This is your problem for now.
+    * The URL is opaque and may have a bogus schema and everything, what you do with it is up to you and is expected to return an iterator or list of documents.
 * Your callable returns an iterable of blobs to be indexed.
     * `yield`ing is particularly elegant.
 * Blobs are a dictionary with two keys, a `url` and a `blob`.
 Because the